Skip to content ↓

 Why?

 Children will learn the rules of the woodwork area.
-How to stay safe by wearing safety glasses and using a magnet for nails.
+They will learn how to stay safe by wearing safety glasses and using a magnet for nails.
 They will see where things are kept and how to store them safely.
-Children will be taught how to hammer a nail into a piece of wood.
+Children will be taught how to hammer a tee into a pumpkin or a nail into a piece of wood.

 Component Children know what they need to do to use the woodwork area safely.

-Second milestone: children independently use a hammer to tap in a nail successfully into wood.
+Second milestone: Children independently use a hammer to tap a nail successfully into wood.

 Children access the woodwork bench and explore using the hammer and nails when an adult is close by.